-If you’ve planned a trip abroad this summer, it’s important that you are aware of how to keep yourself and your belongings safe.
+If you’ve planned a trip abroad, it’s important that you are aware of how to keep yourself and your belongings safe.
 Although for the most part foreign travel is perfectly safe, taking precaution when in unfamiliar territory is wise.

 Below is Skyguard’s checklist to help you plan for a safe trip abroad.